aabhasmaru/aabhasmaru.github.io/content/featured/StrategicAnalysisNeedsAssessment/index.md

 - Scoped the project and generated **design brief**, **360 empathy** and **design criteria**
 - Analyzed the survey data and created **Future State Journey Map** by applying design thinking application tools like **Jobs to be Done**, **Storytelling**, **Value/Ease Grid**
 - Listed out the changes made based on the survey data
-- Consulted on a **Business Architecture** case study which included scoping the business architecture work and determine the need of the newly merged organization, providing plan to: develop the process architecture for claims processing, capability map for claims processing and measure business performance as it relates to claims processing